-Using the patented Active Training in English Skills, you will speak fluent English in less than a year.
-Active Training is defined as the activity in which all three skills – reading, listening, and speaking – are learned simultaneously.
-The Concurrent Triple Activity automatically eliminates cross-translation - the main problem in acquiring fluency in English.
-It sharply contrasts the conventional methods of learning English which belong to Passive Learning, when the students learn the main English skills - reading, listening and speaking - separately while continuing to think in their native language.
-The failure rate of this approach is very high.
-In Passive Learning the information about English should be consciously memorized; whereas in Active Training the English skills are to be trained subconsciously.
-In Active Training, the learner starts speaking actively before he or she remembers the rules of grammar or vocabulary lists.
+Using the patented Active Training in English Skills, you will be able to speak fluent English in less than a year.
+Active Training is defined as an activity in which all three language skills – reading, listening, and speaking – are learned simultaneously.
+Learning all three skills concurrently automatically eliminates cross-translation, which is the main problem in acquiring fluency in English.
+Active training sharply contrasts conventional methods of learning English.
+Passive learning is a method where the student learns language skills separately while continuing to think in their native language.
+This method is historically unsuccessful.
+During Passive Learning, students are taught to consciously memorize language information.
+While using Active Training, English skills are trained subconsciously.
+This causes the students to start speaking fluent English before they remember the rules of grammar or vocabulary lists.

-Learning becomes active when each learner spends 80% of class time speaking in English.
-Active Learning allows this by introducing simultaneous repetition of lessons and drills that all learners wearing earphones perform at the same time.
-To learn English effectively, it is not enough to read or listen or write or speak.
-All these skills should be practiced concurrently while a learner is emotionally involved and understands the context due to built-in support in the native language.
+Active training occurs when all students spend 80% of class time speaking in English.
+Active Training introduces simultaneous repetition of lessons and drills that all students can participate in by wearing headphones.
+To learn English effectively, it is not enough to read, listen, write or speak separately.
+These skills should be practiced concurrently while the student is emotionally involved with the task and understands the context, guided by built-in support in their native language on the application.

-The difference between the conventional methods of Passive Learning and Active Learning of English skills is similar to the difference between the flat-earth thinking and round-earth thinking.
+The difference between the conventional methods of Passive Learning and Active Training English skills is analogous to the difference between the flat-earth thinking and round-earth thinking.